biolab/orange2/docs/extend-widgets/rst/basics.rst

             self.infob.setText('')
             self.send("Sampled Data", None)

-The function is defined within a class definition, so its first argument has to be :obj:`self`.
-The second argument called :obj:`dataset` is the token sent through the input channel which our function needs to handle.
+The :obj:`dataset` argument is the token sent through the input channel which our method needs to handle.

 To handle the non-empty token, the widget updates the interface reporting on number of data items on the input, then does the data